khanhvu161188/myvn/README.md

 # myvn
-A project to build a portal that help Vietnamese in crisis
+A project to build a portal that help Vietnamese in crisis!